JAForbes/z4/readme.md

 Z4 is the next generation of functional UI reactive state.
 It takes lessons from streams, lenses and atoms but is ultimately something new.

-The biggest difference between Z4 and other approaches is that Z4 behaves a lot more like a client side reactive database.
+The biggest difference between Z4 and other approaches is that Z4 behaves a lot more like a client side reactive database that was designed specifically for managing UI state.

 In Z4 you query for state that may or may not exist, and these queries can be subscribed and written back to.
 When you write to a query the state doesn't live inside the query, it lives in the state tree itself or within various centralized managed caches.